Maldives at the 2008 Summer Olympics

-The Maldives competed in the 2008 Summer Olympics, which were held in Beijing, People's Republic of China from August 8 to August 24, 2008.
+The Maldives competed in the 2008 Summer Olympics, which were held in Beijing, China from August 8 to August 24, 2008.
 The country's participation at the Beijing Olympics marked its seventh appearance in the Summer Olympics since its debut at the 1988 Summer Olympics.
 The delegation included four athletes, two in athletics (Ali Shareef and Aishath Reesha), and two in swimming (Ibrahim Shameel and Aminath Rouya Hussain) who participated in four distinct events.
 Its four athletes did not advance past the first round in each of their events.
 Aminath Rouya Hussain carried the Maldivian flag during the parade of nations of the opening ceremony with sprinter Ali Shareef being the flagbearer for the closing ceremony.
 The country failed to win an Olympic medal at these Games and has yet to win their first medal.

 Background

 The Maldives is an archipelagic country located in Southern Asia, situated in the Indian Ocean.
 Formerly a protectorate of the United Kingdom, it gained independence in 1965.
 The Maldives Olympic Committee was formed in 1985, and was recognized by the International Olympic Committee the same year.
 The Maldives have participated in every Summer Olympics since its debut in the 1988 Summer Olympics in Seoul.
 The highest number of Maldivians participating at any single Summer Games was seven at the 1988 Games and the 1992 Games in Barcelona, Spain.
 No Maldivian has ever won a medal at the Olympics.

 The 2008 Summer Olympics were held from 8 to 24 August 2008.
 For the 2008 Summer Olympics, the Maldives sent a delegation of four athletes.
 The Maldivian team at the 2008 Games featured two track and field athletes and two swimmers.
 Sprinters Ali Shareef and Aishath Reesha were chosen to compete in the men's 100 metres and women's 800 metres respectively.
 Swimmers Ibrahim Shameel and Aminath Rouya Hussain participated in the men's 50 metre freestyle and women's 50 metre freestyle respectively.
 Aminath Rouya Hussain was the only returning athlete from the 2004 Summer Olympics in Athens, Greece.
 She was also the flagbearer for the Maldives during the parade of nations of the opening ceremony with sprinter Ali Shareef being the flagbearer for the closing ceremony.